-ltem Uncertainties Effect if Actual Results differ from Assumptions Debt Impairment It is recognised that a proportion of the Council's short term debt will not be collected.
-To allow for this a provision for debt impairment is calculated to ensure the balance shown in the accounts reflect the income likely to be received.
-The impairment is calculated on the basis of the age of the debt and the likelihood of recovery.
+Item Uncertainties Effect if Actual Results differ from Assumptions Expected Credit Losses It is recognised that a proportion of the Council's short term debt will not be collected.
+To allow for this a provision for expected credit loss is calculated to ensure the balance shown in the accounts reflect the income likely to be received.
+The loss is calculated on the basis of the age of the debt and the likelihood of recovery.
 In addition, significant balances are assessed individually.
-The debt impairment on short term debtors is £1.195m.
-If collection rates were to deteriorate an increase in the amount of impairment would be required.
-Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
+The expected credit loss on short term debtors is £1.022m.
+If collection rates were to deteriorate an increase in the amount of loss would be required.
+The Council also has an additional £0.238m credit loss in respect of the Council's proportion of the Council Tax and Non Domestic Rates Collection Fund.

+Item Uncertainties Effect if Actual Results differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Council will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to some assets.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
-It is estimated that the annual depreciation charge for Other Land and Buildings would increase by £13,163 for every year that useful lives of these assets were to be reduced.

-ltem Uncertainties Effect if Actual Results differ from Assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+It is estimated that the annual depreciation charge for Other Land and Buildings would increase by £12,506 for every year that useful lives of these assets were to be reduced.
+Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
 The effects on the net pensions liability of changes in individual assumptions can be measured.
-For example, a 0.1% increase in the discount rate assumption and an increase of one year in the mortality age rating assumption would result in a decrease of £3.467m and an increase of £8.812m respectively in the present value of the defined benefit obligation.
+For example, a 0.1% increase in the discount rate assumption and an increase of one year in the mortality age rating assumption would result in a decrease of £1.753m and an increase of £4.484m respectively in the present value of the defined benefit obligation.
 An increase in the discount rate would, if all other factors remained unchanged, result in a decrease in the present value of the defined benefit obligation.
-Council house rent arrears At 31 March 2022, council house rent arrears (including former tenants) amounted to £0.422m.
-If collection rates were to deteriorate by 10%, this would increase arrears by £42k and further impairment would need to be provided for within the Housing Revenue Account.
-Appeals on Non Domestic Rates valuations Businesses are able to challenge valuations involved in setting Business Rates.
+Council house rent arrears At 31 March 2022, council house rent arrears (including former tenants) amounted to £0.289m.
+If collection rates were to deteriorate by 10%, this would increase arrears by £29k and further credit loss would need to be provided for within the Housing Revenue Account.

+Item Uncertainties Effect if Actual Results differ from Assumptions Appeals on Non Domestic Rates valuations Businesses are able to challenge valuations involved in setting Business Rates.
 The current approach is based upon appeals lodged with the Valuation Office.
-The current provision for appeals is £1.656m.
+The current provision for appeals is £2.217m.
 There remains potential for further appeals to be made against the 2017 valuation listing.
-If the value of successful appeals were to increase by 10% an increase in provision of £0.166m would be required which would be shared with preceptors and the Government.
-Broxtowe's element would be £0.066m.
+If the value of successful appeals were to increase by 10% an increase in provision of £0.222m would be required which would be shared with preceptors and the Government.
+Broxtowe's element would be £0.089m.
 There is also uncertainty as to how appeals will be managed under 75% business rate retention once introduced.